 Birmingham Business School is located within University House at the University of Birmingham Edgbaston Campus.
 University House combines the original 1908 building with a modern, multi-million pound state-of-the-art teaching and learning complex and is set within 2.75 acres of green gardens.

-It provides accommodation for the departments of departments of Accounting & Finance, Marketing, and Management.
-The Department of Economics is housed in the J G Smith Building and Doctoral Research Students are sited within the College of Social Sciences Muirhead Tower Building.
+It provides accommodation for the departments of departments of Accounting & Finance and Management.
+The Department of Marketing is located in Ash House at Edgbaston Park, the Department of Economics is housed in the JG Smith Building and Doctoral Research Students are sited within the College of Social Sciences Muirhead Tower Building.

 University of Birmingham campus